MatejBevec/gcn-song-embeddings/README.md

 # Hybrid music recommendation with graph neural networks

-An implementation of PinSage as a music recommender, evaluated against CF, graph-based methods and content-based methods.
+An implementation of PinSage as a music recommender, evaluated against CF, graph-based methods and content-based methods on a next-song-prediction task.

 ![PinSage Recommender System](figures/system_wide.png)